MichalTesnar/michaltesnar.github.io/about.md

+## Kdo jsem já?

+Ahoj, jsem Michal.
+A studuju v Curychu magistra na technické univerzitě ETH.
+Toto je můj blog o mé cestě a zážitcích.

 ## About This Site

-This blog is a sample blog site using [casual-markdown-blog](https://github.com/casualwriter/casual-markdown-blog).
+This blog is made using markdown files with a template from [casual-markdown-blog](https://github.com/casualwriter/casual-markdown-blog).

-## About Casualwriter

-like all simple things, working on simple, lightweight, independence, portable solution.